EveryMundo/em-registry-cli/README.md

 ```

 ### Publish a module
-At the moment we are only publishing a zipfile with the content of your transpile (preferred) module with the *em-registry-cli*
+At the moment we are only publishing a zipfile with the content of your transpile (preferred) module with the *registry*

 An temporary requirement is an index.html file that loads your module.
 This requirement will be removed soon and we'll generate such file.